 Zombies – slow but terrifying!
 I would be straight out of here if I came across a zombie.
 And that is what your visitors and potential customers will do if your website is too slow!

 Website load speed has been growing in importance in recent years.
 Firstly, because people are impatient, we live in an age when ease is one of the most important things when searching for products or services.
-Therefore, if your website doesn’t load quickly, then users are going to go elsewhere.
+This is why if your website doesn’t load quickly then users are going to go elsewhere.

-And it is not just customers you have to think about, it’s Google as well!
+And it is not just people you have to think about, it’s Google as well!
 Google has been using site speed as a ranking factor since 2010!